cldwalker/table/README.md

 * Clojure 1.5.0 comes with a similar function clojure.pprint/pprint-table
 * [doric](https://github.com/joegallo/doric) is more full-featured than print-table, supporting formats other than text.
 But it lacks support for handling many data structures and tests are weak.

-table improves on these by rendering more data structures and ascii style tables.
+table improves on these by rendering more data structures, supporting different ascii style tables and resizing to fit your terminal.

 ## Bugs/Issues
 Please report them [on github](http://github.com/cldwalker/table/issues).